lukaskai/coding-challenge/README.md

 ## Requirements
 Your app should be able to complete the following tasks:
 * Show current supply interest rate for DAI, USDC and USDT assets in Compound protocol.
-API to be used: https://compound.finance/docs/api#CTokenService (HINT: Endpoint https://api.compound.finance/api/v2/ctoken and supply_rate value for DAI asset could be used)
+API to be used: https://compound.finance/docs/api#CTokenService (HINT: Endpoint https://api.compound.finance/api/v2/ctoken and supply_rate value for each asset could be used)
 * Allow userto enter the amount of investment in USD.
 * Allow user to alocate the funds in percentages between 3 assets using sliders.
 Details:
   * Total percentage in sliders (sum of 3 sliders values) should always be 100%.